domfarolino/algorithms/src/datastructures/MinHeap/README.md

 Since there are a lot of conditions in the previous paragraph, it is easy to get into a huge hairy conditional soup in which a lot of logic gets duplicated!
 This can be avoided by not enumerating through each possible outcome with nested conditionals.
-We instead run tests linearly and independent of each other while keeping sentinal variables alongside to help you continue.
+We instead run tests linearly and independent of each other while keeping sentinal variables alongside to help us continue.
 We can then create a variable whose assignment takes the place of the duplicated logic we'd have in a nested mess, and put our swap logic after everything.

 Note the problem is similar to performing some logic with the max of two variables.
 Instead of writing: